 Parents living outside Cambridgeshire who wish their child to attend the College must apply to the county that they live in.
 For example, parents living in Haverhill should apply to Suffolk and those living in Ashdon or Saffron Walden should apply to Essex.
 If you would like your child to go to the College, please name Linton Village College in the first preference space provided on the application form.
 Please note that the deadline date for other counties may differ from Cambridgeshire, so please ensure your application is received on time.
 You will hear from the county that you have applied to whether your application has been successful in early March.

 HOW PLACES ARE OFFERED

-For admission into Year 7 each September, the Local Authority, on behalf of the Governing Body, will offer places to 165 children.
+For admission into Year 7 each September, the Local Authority, on behalf of The Governing Body, will offer places to 165 children.
 This is the Published Admission Number (PAN) for that year group.
-In the event that more than 165 applications are received, the oversubscription criteria will be applied to determine priority for places by the LA on behalf of the Governing Body.
+In the event that more than 165 applications are received, the oversubscription criteria will be applied to determine priority for places by the LA on behalf of Anglian Learning.
 All preferences are treated equally, regardless of whether they are first, second or third preferences.

 Linton Village College is a non-selective comprehensive school with an agreed admissions limit of 165.
 This is reviewed each year by the Governing Body.
 The College primarily serves a catchment area comprising the catchment areas of the following partner primary schools: Ashdon Primary School, Burrough Green, Castle Camps, Great Abington, Great Sampford, Linton Heights Junior and Meadow Primary School, but welcomes applications from families who live outside this area.
 Traditionally between 10% and 20% of the Year 7 intake comes from outside the catchment area.